digital-work-lab/digital-work-lecture/01-drivers-of-change.md

 # Competitive strategies move beyond mass production

 - Several markets are saturated by mass production in the 20th century.
-The demand for innovative, high quality products and services grows.
+Demand for innovative, high quality products and services grows.
 - Organizations adopt new competitive strategies (Porter 1985):
 	- Cost leadership strategy (e.g., involving automation technology, and efficiency measures like Lean or Sig Sigma)
 	- Differentiation strategy (e.g., focusing on high quality, and customer experience)